nishs9/nfl-simulation-engine/README.md

 4. Game Model V1a (`v1a`)

 #### Prototype Model
 The logic in the prototype model is relatively straightfoward.
 For any given play, we use `random.choices()` and plug in weights based on the historical pass vs run rate for the given team in possession.
 This data is based on the updated data from the current (2024/25) NFL season.
 Once we have a playcall chosen, I then take a weighted average of run/pass yards per play of the offense and defense.
 Across all of the models, I use a weight system to favor one side of the ball or the other.
 Typically, this weight favors the offense given the general offensive bias that has been created in recent years within the NFL due to rule changes and other factors.
+This is referred to as `off_weight` in other parts of the repo.

 In the case of pass plays, I then employ `random.choices()` again using a weighted average of the offense and defense's historical completion rates to determine whether the pass is complete or not.
 We then also use it to determine whether a sack occurs on the play and finally, in both run or pass plays, we do one last random choice to determine whether a turnover should occur on the play.
 Just to reiterate, all of these outcomes are also modeled using the historical rate of occurence for the given team (i.e. sacks are based on the sack rate for the offense and defense, etc).